-The LGO program is the same price as the MIT Sloan MBA, but you get two degrees instead of one.
-In addition, every student accepted to the LGO program receives a generous financial aid package.
-All admitted students who are not fully funded by an outside source are awarded a generous fellowship and considered for additional scholarship funds.
+All students admitted into LGO, who are not fully funded by an outside source, are awarded a generous fellowship and considered for additional scholarship funds.
 Last year, the LGO program awarded over $3.5 million to its incoming class.

-We award LGO financial aid packages to make MIT studies affordable and accessible.
+We award LGO Fellowships to make MIT studies affordable and accessible.
 Applicants find out their LGO financial aid awards at the same time as our admissions decisions.
 There are no extra applications for the LGO fellowships and scholarships.
 MIT LGO reviews applicants without regard to financial circumstances.
 The LGO program is the same price as the MIT Sloan MBA.

 Academic Year 2023-2024 (estimated)*